kabir-vats/ECE-143-Final-Project/README.md

 Results are saved in the specified output directory and displayed during evaluation.

-The output from LLMs are recorded in 4 .json file in  llmsAsChecker/data
+The outputs from LLMs are recorded in 4 .json file in llmsAsChecker/data

 ## Acknowledgments